instantcommerce/instant-sdk/packages/cli/README.md

     instant init <name> <template>       Initialize a new Instant project instant generate <schematic> <name>  Generate new Instant element instant dev                          Start the local development environment instant add [blocknames..]
-Add block(s) to the platform, comma-separated list of blocknames to limit instant publish [blocknames..]
-Publish new version of block(s), comma-separated list of blocknames to limit
+Add block(s) to the platform, space-separated list of blocknames to limit instant publish [blocknames..]
+Publish new version of block(s), space-separated list of blocknames to limit

   Options:
     --version  Show version number